W

 It doesn't scale like agencies want to scale.

-That's why most companies sell the word, not the model.
+That's why many companies sell the word, not the model.

 How to Spot a Code Vendor Disguised as a Partner